-27 The Company has entered into De-merger agreeement with Reliance Financial Limited for demerger of entire its "Distribution business of financial products" (other than mutual funds distribution business) with the appointed date of April 1, 2017.
+The Company had entered into an scheme of agreement with Reliance Financial Limited for demerger of it's entire "Distribution business of financial products" (other than mutual funds distribution business) with the appointed date of April 1, 2017.

-The Composite Scheme of Arrangement (Scheme) has been filed with National Company Law Tribunal (NCLT) under the provisions of section 232 and other relevant provisions of the Companies Act, 2013 and rules made thereunder, as may be applicable, read with section 2 (19AA) of the Income Tax Act, 1961.
-The scheme is still under the approval of NCLT.
+The Composite Scheme of Arrangement (Scheme) had been filed with National Company Law Tribunal (NCLT) under the provisions of section 232 and other relevant provisions of the Companies Act, 2013 and rules made thereunder, as may be applicable, read with section 2 (19AA) of the Income Tax Act,1961.
+The scheme is approved by NCLT.